jianlins/RuSH/README.md

 A standalone RuSH class is available to be directly used in your code.

 ```
 RuSH segmenter = new RuSH("conf/rush_rules.csv");

- String input = "The patient was admitted on 03/26/08\n and was started on IV antibiotics elevation, was also" +
+String input = "The patient was admitted on 03/26/08\n and was started on IV antibiotics elevation" +
-                " counseled to minimizing the cigarette smoking.
-The patient had edema\n\n\n of his bilateral lower extremities. " +
+             ", was also counseled to minimizing the cigarette smoking.
+The patient had edema\n\n" +
-                "The hospital consult was also obtained to address edema issue question was related to his liver hepatitis C." +
+             "\n of his bilateral lower extremities.
+The hospital consult was also obtained to " +
+             "address edema issue question was related to his liver hepatitis C. Hospital consult" +
-                " Hospital consult was obtained.
-This included an ultrasound of his abdomen, which showed just mild cirrhosis. ";
+             " was obtained.
+This included an ultrasound of his abdomen, which showed just mild " +
+             "cirrhosis. ";

 ArrayList<Span> sentences = segmenter.segToSentenceSpans(input);
 ```

 A UIMA analyses engine that wraps RuSH up is also